tonyjunkes/pdfservices-java-sdk-cfml-samples/README.md

-# Samples for the PDF Tools Java SDK Using CFML
+# Samples for the PDF Services Java SDK Using CFML

-> Based on the official Java sample project by Adobe found [here](https://github.com/adobe/pdftools-java-sdk-samples).
+> Based on the official Java sample project by Adobe found [here](https://github.com/adobe/pdfservices-java-sdk-samples).

-This sample project helps you get started with the PDF Tools Java SDK for use with Adobe's Document Services API.
+This sample project helps you get started with the PDF Services Java SDK for use with Adobe's Document Services API.

-The sample ColdFusion Components illustrate how to perform PDF-related actions (such as converting to and from the PDF format) using the SDK. **Please note that the PDF Tools Java SDK supports only server side use cases.**
+The sample ColdFusion Components illustrate how to perform PDF-related actions (such as converting to and from the PDF format) using the SDK. **Please note that the PDF Services Java SDK supports only server side use cases.**

 ## Prerequisites
 The sample application has the following requirements:
-* Java JDK : Version 8 or above.
+* Java JDK: Version 8 or above.
 * A CFML Engine: Adobe ColdFusion 2016+ (default) or Lucee 5+, as either a standalone install or via [CommandBox (recommended)](https://www.ortussolutions.com/products/commandbox).

 ## Authentication Setup

-The credentials file and corresponding private key file for the samples is `pdftools-api-credentials.json` and `private.key` respectively.
+The credentials file and corresponding private key file for the samples is `pdfservices-api-credentials.json` and `private.key` respectively.
 Before the samples can be run, replace both the files with the ones present in the downloaded zip file at the end of creation of credentials via [Get Started](https://www.adobe.io/apis/documentcloud/dcsdk/gettingstarted.html?ref=getStartedWithServicesSdk) workflow.